VLZH/videojs-resume/Readme.md

+# Trust me!
+This fork is garbage for you!

 # VideoJS Resume

 A VideoJS plugin to resume playback of a video at the point in time it was left.